paoleonardo/taxicab/README.md

-# Taxicab numbers and their decomposition
+# Taxicab numbers and their prime factor decomposition

 **EN**\
 Refers to https://oeis.org/A011541 sequence\